-- 1.1 What was Shulman's motivation for his concept of PCK?
-In your answer, refer to his notion of "missing paradigm".
-(5) - 1.2 Examine Ball et al.'s (2008) PCK categories and discuss how they have expanded on Shulman's original definition.
-(12) - 1.3 As a mathematics teacher, it is important to know how to identify learners' errors and address their misconceptions.
-Explain which of Ball et al.'s (2008) categories address this type of teacher's knowledge, and how.
+- 1.1 Examine Ball et al.'s (2008) PCK categories and discuss how they have expanded on Shulman's original definition.
+(12) - 1.2 As a mathematics teacher, it is important to identify learners' errors and address their misconceptions.
+Explain which of Ball et al.'s (2008) categories deals with this type of teacher's knowledge.
+(5)

-QUESTION 2: Theories of teaching mathematics
+QUESTION 2: Assessment